wirc-sjsu/firebench/docs/tutorials/cli_caldor_benchmark.md

 - `Caldor.pdf`
 - `Caldor.log`

-Use a different model output file by replacing the final `my_model_output.h5` argument with the path to your FireBench standard HDF5 output.
-If you do not have model output yet, use the observational dataset `Caldor.h5` as input to produce a perfect scorecard for a smoke test.
+Use a different model output file by replacing `my_model_output.h5` with the path to your FireBench standard HDF5 output.
+If you do not have model output yet, use the observational dataset `v2026.2/Caldor.h5` as both model output and observations to produce a perfect scorecard for a smoke test.

 The 0.10 positional syntax is `firebench run CASE TARGET MODEL_OUTPUT`.
 In FireBench 0.9 the same parts were supplied as `firebench run -c CASE -a SCHEME MODEL_OUTPUT`; the `-c` and `-a` options